kousu/arch-automatic-upgrades/README.md

 This will install updates once a week on Sunday, sending you a transcript of the install, and on Monday it will email you a report about any config files you need to investigate.

-Arch has in some circles a reputation for being unstable.
+Arch has in some circles a reputation for being [too unstable for automatic upgrades](https://wiki.archlinux.org/index.php/User:Andy_Crowd/Update_packages_from_crontab).
 Not so!
 I've been running this on server and laptops for literally years now and it has almost never failed me, except when a package grew too large to be built on the tiny server I had, or [when dealing with postgres](https://wiki.archlinux.org/index.php/PostgreSQL#Upgrading_PostgreSQL) (I still haven't figured out how to automate that; there's a reason it's not already automated).